krsite-dl/krsite-dl/README.md

 > 1. Make sure you have `python3` at least version 3.6 installed and executeable in your system's PATH.
 >
 > 2. Run `pip3 install -r requirements.txt` to install dependencies
->
-> 3. There are some sites that requires selenium.
-User must have [chrome](https://www.google.com/chrome/) and [chromedriver](https://chromedriver.chromium.org/downloads) installed and executeable.
-The list of sites can be found [here](#supported-sites).

 > [!NOTE]
 > To update the script, you need to pull this repository again.
 You can also run `git pull` if you have git installed.
 > Make sure to run another `pip install -r requirements.txt` to install any new dependencies.
-> In case you ran into a `chromedriver` error, you need to update your `chromedriver`.
-You can download the latest chrome driver [here](https://chromedriver.chromium.org/downloads).

 ## Usage
 User can add `krsite-dl.conf` file to set default download path.
 You can put the file in the following locations for automatic detection.
+This will get overridden by config path specified by `-c` option.

 ### Windows